FILM 3360: Deconstructing Disney

 Our class will cover at least one film per week--often two.
 On Tuesdays we will focus on the week's assigned reading in an introductory lecture and discussion, and occasionally we will screen our week's second film during class.
 On Thursdays, we'll discuss both the film(s) and assigned readings during class.

 You will be responsible for lively class discussions on our films and readings.
-This means that you must have read and screened all required material before class; weekly quizzes will help you keep pace with our material.
-A thorough command of the film terminology you learned in CMS 2100 is expected in all of our discussions and on your exams.
+This means that you must have read and screened all required material before class; daily quizzes will help you keep pace with our material.
+There is no formal written paper required for this course, but a thorough command of the film terminology you learned in CMS 2100 is expected in all of our discussions and on your exams.

 Always arrive five minutes early to class lectures, not only because we will start promptly but also because late arrivals are extremely disruptive.
 If you must arrive late, always use the back door to enter the room quietly and then sit quietly on the aisle; do not step over people to get to a favorite seat, since this blocks the view of the screen for others.
 Do not text, eat loud foods, sleep, answer cell phones, operate computers, check email, work on other projects, talk with classmates or talk back to the screen loudly, or leave the room for food or other non-emergencies during class lectures; these are a time for serious study of our film texts so you should be taking copious notes during each film to prepare for your quizzes, class discussions, and exams.
 You may wish to bring a penlight to classes and screenings to help you take notes in the dark.
 Anyone behaving disruptively during a screening or class will be asked to leave.

 Please note that the films are mandatory.
-That is, you must watch the assigned films before the Thursday and sometimes the Tuesday class meeting on your own on DVD or streaming.
-Most of our assigned films are available for free via streaming hyperlinks posted on GeorgiaView/D2L (be sure to activate the Silverlight plugin when prompted), and some are also on DVD reserve in the CSU library.
+That is, you must watch the assigned films before the Thursday and sometimes the Tuesday class meeting on your own outside of class.
+Most of our assigned films are available for free via streaming hyperlinks posted on D2L (be sure to activate the Widevine Media Organizer plugin if prompted), and some are also on DVD reserve in the CSU library.
 Do NOT watch films on YouTube or other poor quality, truncated versions of the films.
 These films will be the primary subject matter of our exams, so high quality screenings viewed each week are important; do not rely on having seen these films when they were first released, as a child, or even last month, since we will be approaching them from very different perspectives now than we did then.
 If you do not plan to watch the films on DVD or streaming on your own, you should drop the course.
 We will view additional excerpts from selected films during class lectures.

 1. Elizabeth Bell, Lynda Haas, and Laura Sells, eds., From Mouse to Mermaid: The Politics of Film, Gender, and Culture.
 Indiana UP: 1995.
 (ISBN 978-0253209788)